cande1gut/wolf/README.md

 ---

-### A CLI tool to assist and make easy useful tasks for:
+### A CLI tool to assist and make easy to work with:
 - Images
 - URLs
 - Stock-market